carswellnf/pSCAT/docs/PhagesDB.md

 ```js
 const phamBarChartData = PhamBarChart(results)
 ```
-**Figure 1.** The most conserved start codon is most likely to be apart of a protein strucutre.
+**Figure 2.** The most conserved start codon in phamily ${phamSelect}.
 Note, the most convserved start codon depicted in this graph is NOT the same as the chosen start codon.
+To learn more visit the <a href="tutorials#start-repeat-chart">tutorials</a> page.

 <div style="width: width; height: 500px; overflow: auto">
   ${Plot.plot({
       width: width,